Vitaee/AutomotiveCluster/README.md

 ### Contents

-- For missing image files check this example in qt <a href= "https://doc-snapshots.qt.io/qtsaferenderer/qtsaferenderer-saferenderer-qtcluster-example.html" target=_"blank">website.</a>
+- For missing image files check this example in qt <a href="https://doc-snapshots.qt.io/qtsaferenderer/qtsaferenderer-saferenderer-qtcluster-example.html" target=_"blank">website </a>

 ### Installing ###